-- 9.1 The Commission's Licence Conditions and Code of Practice (LCCP) which were revised and published in February 2015 formalised the need for operators to consider local risks. - 9.2 Social Responsibility (SR) code 10.1 requires licensees to assess the local risk to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies. procedures and control measures to mitigate those risks.
+- 9.1 The Commission's Licence Conditions and Code of Practice (LCCP) formalise the need for operators to consider local risks. - 9.2 Social Responsibility (SR) code 10.1 requires licensees to assess the local risk to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies, procedures and control measures to mitigate those risks.
 In undertaking their risk assessments, they must take into account relevant matters identified in this policy statement. - 9.3 Licensees are required to undertake a local risk assessment when applying for a new premises licence.
-Their risk assessment must also be updated: - When applying for a variation of a premises licence - To take account of significant changes in local circumstances, including those identified in this policy statement - Where there are significant changes at a licensee's premises that may affect their mitigation of local risks. - 9.4 The SR provision is supplemented by an ordinary code provision that requires licensees to share their risk assessment with the licensing authority when applying for a premises licence or applying for a variation to existing licensed premises, or otherwise at the request of the Licensing Authority.
-Both provisions take effect from 6th April 2016.
+Their risk assessment must also be updated: - When applying for a variation of a premises licence - To take account of significant changes in local circumstances, including those identified in this policy statement - Where there are significant changes at a licensee's premises that may affect their mitigation of local risks. - 9.4 The SR provision is supplemented by an ordinary code provision that requires licensees to share their risk assessment with the licensing authority when applying for premises licence or applying for a variation existing licensed to premises, or otherwise at the request of the Licensing Authority.

 - 9.5 Where concerns do exists, perhaps promoted by new or existing risks, the Licensing Authority will request that the licensee share a copy of its own risk assessment which will set out the measures the licensee has in place to address specific concerns.
-This practice should reduce the occasions on which a premises review and the imposition of license conditions are required. - 9.6 Where this policy statement sets out its approach to regulation with clear reference to local risks, the licensing authority will facilitate operators being able to better understand the local environment and therefore proactively risks licensing mitigate to the objectives.
-In some circumstances, it might be appropriate to offer the licensee the opportunity to volunteer specific conditions that could be attached to the premises licence.
+This practice should reduce the occasions on which a premises review and the imposition of license conditions are required. - 9.6 Where this policy statement sets out its approach to regulation with clear reference to local risks, the licensing authority will facilitate operators being able to better understand the local environment and therefore proactively mitigate risks to the licensing objectives.
+In some circumstances, it might appropriate to offer the licensee the opportunity to volunteer conditions that could be attached to the premises licence.